 When you think about China, one of the first things that comes to mind is Chinese martial arts.
 From the stories about monks from the ancient Shaolin Monastery to movies featuring Jackie Chan or Bruce Lee, martial arts are an irreplaceable part of Chinese cultural heritage.

 Traditional Chinese martial arts were developed as a means of survival, as a need to stay healthy, and for self-protection.
 The tradition caught on, which is why even today, thousands of years later, its influence is still widespread across the globe.

-When travelling to China, having the experience of seeing authentic Chinese martial arts should definitely be on top your list.
+When traveling to China, having the experience of seeing authentic Chinese martial arts should definitely be on top of your list.
 Luckily, there are many opportunities to engage with Wushu.

 Chinese martial arts, a brief history

-Over the course of history, Chinese martial arts has developed as a unique combination of exercise, self-defence, self-discipline, and art.
+Over the course of history, Chinese martial arts have developed as a unique combination of exercise, self-defense, self-discipline, and art.
 It’s all about a balance between the internal Yin, referring to control of your breathing, your qi, and your mind, and the external Yang, referring to muscle strength.

 Today, Chinese martial arts consists of a wide variety of types, each with its own distinctive techniques.
-The following are the most prestigious and well-known martials arts types in China:
+The following are the most prestigious and well-known martial arts types in China:

 - Shaolin Kung Fu